expo/expo/docs/pages/update-spec/introduction.md

 * `expo-protocol-version` describes the version of the protocol defined in this spec and MUST be `0`.
 * `expo-sfv-version`  MUST be `0`.
 * `expo-manifest-filters` is an [Expo SFV 0](expo-sfv-0.md) dictionary.
-It is used to filter updates stored by the client by the `updateMetadata` attributes found in the [manifest](#manifest).
+It is used to filter updates stored by the client-library by the `updateMetadata` attributes found in the [manifest](#manifest).
-  * For example: `expo-manifest-filters: branchname="main"` instructs the client to load the most recent update it has stored whose `updateMetadata` contains:
+  * For example: `expo-manifest-filters: branchname="main"` instructs the client-library to load the most recent update it has stored whose `updateMetadata` contains:

   ```
   updateMetadata: {